Traceability Matrix – How to Create and Use It

 Note: the BRD and FSD are not documented by QA teams.
-We are merely, the consumers of the documents along with the other projects teams.
+We are mere, the consumers of the documents along with the other projects teams.

 Sample Test Scenarios from the Above BRD and FSD: (Download this sample test Scenarios file)

 Once we arrive here, now would be a good time to start creating the requirements traceability matrix.

 I personally prefer a very simple excel sheet with columns for each document that we wish to track.
 Since the business requirements and functional requirements are not numbered uniquely we are going to use the section numbers in the document to track.
 (You can choose to track based on line numbers or bulleted-point numbers etc. depending on what makes the most sense for your case in particular.)

 Here is how a simple Traceability Matrix would look for our example:

 The above document establishes a trace between, the BRD to FSD and eventually to the test scenarios.
 By creating a document like this, we can make sure every aspect of the initial requirements has been taken into consideration by the testing team for creating their test suites.

 You can leave it this way.
 However, in order to make it more readable, I prefer including the section names.
 This will enhance understanding when this document is shared with the client or any other teams.
 The outcome is as below:

 Again, the choice to use the former format or the later is yours.

 This is the preliminary version of your TM but generally, does not serve its purpose when you stop here.
 Maximum benefits can be reaped from it when you extrapolate it all the way to defects.